j-carson/j-carson.github.io/_posts/2019-04-13-Network-Intrusion-Project.md

 ![slide2]({{ site.url }}/images/project5/Slide2.png)

-And explained vaguely what network logs were and where my data came from.
+And explained generally what network logs were and where my data came from.

 ![slide3]({{ site.url }}/images/project5/Slide3.png)